 - A Welcoming Congregation since 2010, the Fellowship is a committed ally of the 2SLGBTQIA community.
 We host support organizations like TransSask and PFLAG Canada – Regina Chapter.
 Most important, it means we support YOU and will be delighted to have you join us online or in person when we are able to be together.

-- Amnesty International Saskatchewan – Our members participate fully and the Fellowship sometimes hosts events at the Unitarian Centre.
+- Amnesty International Saskatchewan – Many of our members participate fully and the Fellowship sometimes hosts Amnesty events at the Unitarian Centre.

 - Reconciliation Regina Champion – The Fellowship has been involved since the 2017 formation of Reconciliation Regina and promotes reconciliation with education and direct action.

 - Western Region Kairos – Fellowship members are active within this new arm of Kairos, operating within Regina region since 2019.
 In addition, some members are trained facilitators for Kairos Blanket Exercise.

 We are a member of the national Canadian Unitarian Council which enables us to share resources used by about 50 other Unitarian congregations across the country.
 We are fortunate to have access to the wisdom of Unitarian consultant Joan Carolyn.

 Unitarian Universalists World-wide